angelinahli/visas/README.md

 I'm making this app to satisfy my own desire to explore and tinker with this data in an interactive way.

-### To do
-* Run cleaning code 2 to make the relevant character vars factors

 ### R Shiny Graph Ideas

 * Summary